SpenceKonde/ATTinyCore/Programming.md

 ## Programming the ATtiny parts

 All parts supported by ATTinyCore can be programmed using ISP (also called ICSP or SPI programming), using the SCK, MISO, MOSI and Reset pins.
 Most breakout boards (including all the ones I sell) provide a 6-pin (2x3) ISP programming header that matches the 6-pin connector used on common programmers.
 You will need an ISP programmer - the USBAsp and USBTinyISP programmers are readily available from ebay, amazon, aliexpress and many other vendors, typically for prices of around $3.
 If you get a USBAsp, be sure to get one with the 10-pin to 6-pin adapter.
-You can also use another Arduino (I know the AVR-based ones work, eg, nano, uno, pro mini - I can't make any promises about the fancier, non-AVR boards) using the Arduino as ISP sketch; upload this sketch to the board, and then place a ~10uF capacitor between reset and ground on that Arduino (this disables autoreset - it must be removed before you try to upload a different sketch).
+You can also use another Arduino (I know the AVR-based ones work, eg, nano, uno, pro mini - I can't make any promises about the fancier, non-AVR boards) using the Arduino as ISP sketch; upload this sketch to the board, and then place a approx. 10uF (within a factor of 10) capacitor between reset and ground on that Arduino (this disables autoreset - it must be removed before you try to upload a different sketch).

 If a bootloader has already been loaded on the board (this must be done using ISP programming, unless you bought the board pre-bootloaded), it can be programmed via a Serial adapter.
 Be sure the serial adapter has a DTR pin broken out.
 I recommend the version available on ebay by searching for 'CH340G 6-pin' on ebay, and looking for the black boards with the little 3.3v/5v voltage switch (the black ones with no switch don't break out DTR), or the green boards with the microUSB connector and 3.3v/5v voltage switch.
 Both of those have the standard FTDI pinout used on on Pro Mini and on my boards, and I have used both with great success.